12 Best Character Reference Letter Samples (Written for Friend)

 Know your audience

 Always strive to know to whom the letter will be addressed.
 Check with the applicant if the letter is for a specific application or generic for all their applications.
-Once you have established who you are addressing in the letter, you can write a letter aligned to the application at hand.
-For example, the contents of a character reference letter for a teaching position will be different from that of a security guard position.
+Once you have established who you are addressing in the letter, you can write a letter aligned with the application at hand.

 Collect information